-Day 5.
+Day 6, Jan 13 or Mar 3.
 Iwokrama River Lodge to Atta Rainforest Lodge.
 This morning, before breakfast, we'll walk out to a Capuchinbird lek, which is only 500 yards or so from our cabins; the sight of the hunched bald-headed birds mooing in the trees over our heads should be one of the highlights of our stay.
-After breakfast, we'll head south to Atta Rainforest Lodge.
-Our road (a narrow, fairly bumpy all-weather "highway") can be surprisingly good for such quality species as Graywinged Trumpeter, Pompadour and Purple-breasted cotingas, Blue-cheeked Parrot, and Blue-backed Tanager.
+After breakfast, we'll head south to Atta

+Rainforest Lodge.
+Our road (a narrow, fairly bumpy all-weather "highway") can be surprisingly good for such quality species as Gray-winged Trumpeter, Blue-cheeked Parrot, and Blue-backed Tanager.
+The Iwokrama Forest is famed for its colorful cotingas and if we can locate some fruiting trees, we'll be in for an avian spectacle with possibilities including Pompadour, Purple-breasted, Guianan Red- and Spangled cotingas, as well as the outrageous Crimson Fruitcrow.
+At small stream crossings, we'll watch for Rose-breasted Chat, Guianan Streaked-Antwren, Crimson Topaz and Riverbank Warbler, and we'll keep one eye skyward for Black and Red-throated caracaras, Black and Ornate hawk-eagles, Harpy Eagle and Golden-winged Parakeet.
 We'll arrive at our lodge in time for lunch.
 Atta's hummingbird feeders and pollinator garden should keep us well entertained as we eat, potentially bringing Long-tailed and Reddish hermits, Black-eared Fairy, Gray-breasted Sabrewing, Fork-tailed Wood-nymph, Plain-bellied Emerald and more into view.

-After a bit of a break (which many of us may spend on benches in the lodge's magnificent clearing, where a host of species can be seen), we'll bird along the lodge's driveway as far as the main highway, hoping to run into the large mixed flocks that sometimes work along the track's edge.
+After a bit of a break (which many of us may spend on benches in the lodge's magnificent clearing, where a host of species can be seen), we'll bird along the lodge's driveway and out onto the main highway, hoping to run into the large mixed flocks that sometimes work along the track's edge.
 Towards dusk, we'll hop in our vehicles to drive a bit further along the road in search of nightbirds as the sun goes down.
 Our target tonight will be Black-banded Owl, though Spectacled and Crested owls, as well as Blackish Nightjars, are also possible.
 Night at Atta Rainforest Lodge.